berk1835/broodsize/README.md

 ## Hippuric acid data analysis
 This is a collection of scripts and examples.
-Use these to analyse data obtained from use of nematodes in the lab.
+Use these as a framework to analyse data obtained from use of nematodes in the lab.
 Designed for undergraduate projects.</br>
 </br>